Watermelon guide

 Adding vs. editing

 Only add a new instruction if there is no existing instruction on this topic yet.
 If there is already an instruction, edit or supplement it.
 It is better to have a longer, clear instruction than multiple instructions on the same topic.
-With multiple instructions on the same topic, it is not clear to the chatbot which one to follow, which can result in conflicting answers.
+With multiple instructions on the same topic, it is not clear to the AI Agent which one to follow, which can result in conflicting answers.

 Domain knowledge vs. instructions